Install the LinkMesh agent (optional)

 |---|---|

-linkmesh-agent status | show connection state |
+linkmesh-agent status | show agent status, connection state, and collector health (queries the running agent) |

-linkmesh-agent discover | scan the host for log sources |
+linkmesh-agent discover | scan the host for log sources and print suggested receiver configs |

-linkmesh-agent detect | detect running services + suggest pipeline templates |
+linkmesh-agent detect | detect running services and print recommended pipeline templates |

-linkmesh-agent install alloy / uninstall alloy | install/remove the upstream Alloy collector |
+linkmesh-agent install alloy / uninstall alloy | install/remove Grafana Alloy via the host’s native package manager |

-linkmesh-agent service install / uninstall | register/remove the Windows service |
+linkmesh-agent service install / uninstall | register/remove the Windows service (Windows only) |

 linkmesh-agent version | print the agent version |